TITLE 21 AGRICULTURE

 The approved veterinarian shall record any form of positive official

-identification worn by the bull or apply a standard USDA metal tag as a
+identification worn by the bull or apply USDA-recognized official

 B. Positive T. foetus bulls shall be identified with